platenio/platen/content/schemas/Platen/Site/Repository/Settings.md

 ---
-name: Repository
+name: Settings
-title: Repository Settings
+title: Settings
 summary: |
   Platen is designed with version control in mind.
 These settings inform Platen about the version control host you're using
-weight: 5
+weight: 1
 type: schematize
-Schematize: Platen.Site.Repository
+Schematize: Platen.Site.Repository.Settings
 outputs:
   - HTML
   - Schematize